carolinepie/handy-mathy-bank/README.md

 ;; handy-mathy-bank
 ;; handy tools to run math algorithms
-;; (okay I admit I made this whole project cuz I'm too lazy to solve them by hand)
+;; (okay I admit I made this whole project to reduce my math workload)

-;; This file would be written in full Racket.
+;; This file would be written in Racket.
-;; This is how the user would interact with functions in other files.
-;; This is the main module that searches for and calls the function the user needs.
-;; Updated version in Python coming soon.